aaravmahajanofficial/GoDeliveryFoodApp/README.md

 1. Sign up or log in to access the app.
 2. Browse restaurants and menus using the search and filter functionalities.
 3. Add desired items to the cart.
+4. Apply the coupon code
-4. Review your cart and proceed to checkout.
+5. Review your cart and proceed to checkout.

+### Test Credentials
+1. Username : test@gmail.com
+2. Password : test123456